Golchoubian/PolarCollisionGrid-PedestrianTrajectoryPrediction/README.md

 ```

 ## Acknowledgment
-This project is builds upon the codebase from [social-lstm](https://github.com/quancore/social-lstm),
+This project is builds upon the codebase from social-lstm repsitory,
-developed by "quancore" as a pytorch implementation of the Social LSTM model proposed by Alahi et al.
+developed by [quancore](https://github.com/quancore/social-lstm) as a pytorch implementation of the Social LSTM model proposed by [Alahi et al](https://cvgl.stanford.edu/papers/CVPR16_Social_LSTM.pdf).
 The Social LSTM model itself is also used as a baseline for comparison with our propsed CollisionGrid model.